How to Run Left 4 Dead as a Windows Service with FireDaemon Pro.

 Left 4 Dead Dedicated Server Setup Under FireDaemon Pro

+Download the Left 4 Dead server files via the Steam SteamPipe servers.
 Go to the directory where you installed SteamCMD and create a shortcut to "SteamCMD.exe".
-Next edit the properties of the shortcut and in the target box, at the end of it (with a space before the following), put:
+In the shortcut, edit the properties and in the target box, at the end of it (with a space before the following), put:

 - "-console” enables text base server display.
 The server can only be automatically restarted in text based mode.